Spa Business Plan Template & Example

 • Median age: 38 years

-In addition to this prime adult demographic for an upscale day spa, there are two large high schools and four middle schools in the area.
-Students, particularly girls, from these schools will be sure to patronize [Company Name] for special occasions.
+Besides catering to the primary adult demographic for an upscale day spa, the area also includes two large high schools and four middle schools.
+Students, especially girls, from these schools are likely to visit [Spa Name] for special events and occasions.

 Management Team

-[Company Name]is led by [Founder’s Name] who has been in the beauty care business for 20 years.
+[Spa Name] is led by [Founder], who has been in the beauty care business for 20 years.
 While [Founder] has never run a day spa himself, she has been a masseuse since age 15 and spent most of her adult life working as a masseuse at spas and salons.
-As such [Founder] has an in-depth knowledge of the day spa business including the operations side (e.g., running day-to-day operations) and the business management side (e.g., staffing, marketing, etc.).
+As such, [Founder] has an in-depth knowledge of the day spa business, including the operations side (e.g., running day-to-day operations) and the business management side (e.g., staffing, marketing, etc.).

 Success Factors